← All work

 2025

 Centralized debts substrate gating Balady service issuance on outstanding-debt resolution.
-Replaced REST-based confirmations with RabbitMQ after resilience issues, eliminating that class of failure.
+Replaced REST-based confirmations with event-driven messaging for stronger delivery guarantees, eliminating a class of failure.

 The problem

 Balady’s service-issuance flow needs to verify a citizen has no outstanding debt before granting a licence.
 The original integration relied on REST callbacks from the payment-confirmation flow.
-Under load, callbacks occasionally did not reflect on the licence — a subtle, recurring incident class with painful manual recovery.
+Under load, synchronous callbacks offered weak delivery guarantees — a class of dropped or duplicated confirmation that the design needed to rule out.

 The architecture

-After the production incident, drove the revision that replaced REST callbacks with RabbitMQ-based event consumption for the payment-confirmation flow, eliminating that entire failure class.
+Drove the revision that replaced REST callbacks with event-driven (RabbitMQ) consumption for the payment-confirmation flow, giving reliable, replayable delivery of confirmations.

 Trade-offs (ADRs)